chxrpucf/chxrpucf.github.io/index.md

 Through this project, I will configure IP settings, implement centralized and secure management of the network, and ensure all components work seamlessly together to support SAVN’s operations.
 ### AD DS AND DNS ROLES INSTALLED

-<a href="https://docs.google.com/document/d/1HnYFiNJ5eso6yP-6tgihzOVBIvID8p6SlmEawQNcixk/edit?usp=sharing">Installing and Configuring a Virtual Network</a>
+<a href="https://docs.google.com/document/d/1HnYFiNJ5eso6yP-6tgihzOVBIvID8p6SlmEawQNcixk/edit?usp=sharing">Installing and Configuring a Virtual Network PDF</a>

 ![Branching](1-AD_DS_and_DNS_roles_installed.png)